 Pressure Drop in Bends

-11. Design of fluidized bed systems
+11. Questions & Answers on Design of fluidized bed systems

-The section contains questions on physical operations, batch operations, continuous operations, hot gases quencing, bench scale and pilot plant reactors, deactivating catalyst, regenerator and reactor regenerator system, design of noncatalytic gas reactors, kinetic models, noncatalytic gas phase reactions, conversion of solids and gases.
+The section contains questions and answers on physical operations, batch operations, continuous operations, hot gases quencing, bench scale and pilot plant reactors, deactivating catalyst, regenerator and reactor regenerator system, design of noncatalytic gas reactors, kinetic models, noncatalytic gas phase reactions, conversion of solids and gases.

 Information Needed for Design of Physical Operations